mtrihoang/multires/README.md

 ``multires varlist [if exp] [in range] using filename [, PARSing(string)]`` in which:
 - ``filename``: the directory contains the original data.
 - ``parsing`` (or ``pars``): a parsing character.
-- `filename_split`: the final dataset contains binary variables (generated after running the do file/ado file).
+- `filename_split`: the final dataset contains binary variables.

 **Note:**
-- If your dataset, `filename`, already included the ``id`` variable, it will be renamed ``old_id`` in the final dataset `filename_split`.
+- You need to open your dataset before running the command as the syntax always requires a list of key variables.
-- You need to open your dataset before running the do file as the syntax always requires a list of key variables.
+- If the `id` variable already exists in your original dataset, it will be renamed `old_id` in final dataset `filename_split`.

 **Example:**
 ```